ChenguangZhang/sdfibm/README.md

 # How to cite
-Please cite the following paper if you use this code.
+Cite the following papers if you use this code.

-Chenguang Zhang, Chunliang Wu, and Krishnaswamy Nandakumar.
+1. Chenguang Zhang, Chunliang Wu, and Krishnaswamy Nandakumar.
 Effective geometric algorithms for immersed boundary method using signed distance field.
 Journal of Fluids Engineering, 141(6):061401, 2019.

-Chenguang Zhang. sdfibm: a Signed Distance Field Based Discrete Forcing Immersed Boundary Method in OpenFOAM.
+2. Chenguang Zhang. sdfibm: a Signed Distance Field Based Discrete Forcing Immersed Boundary Method in OpenFOAM.
 Submitted to Computer Physics Communications (under review, wait for update).

+# License

+`sdfibm` is licensed under GNU GENERAL PUBLIC LICENSE ([GPLv3](https://opensource.org/licenses/GPL-3.0)).
+You can use, copy and modify `sdfibm` freely.
+If you distribute your software based on (any part of) `sdfibm`, you are obliged to distribute the source code of your software under GPL, in addition to any modifications made to `sdfibm`.

+In case the constraints prevent you from using `sdfibm`, you can obtain a commercial license by contacting me.

 # Misc.